afhill/hillrunning/content/posts/2019-11-23-philadelphia-half-marathon-race-report.md

 ---
+template: "post"
-title: Philadelphia Half Marathon 2019 Race Report
+title: "Philadelphia Half Marathon 2019"
 date: 2019-11-23
-author: Andrea Hill

-categories:
+draft: false
+category: "Half marathon"
+tags:
+  - "Race reports"
-  - Race-Reports
+  - "Half marathon"

-header:
-  teaser: /assets/images/2019-11-23-phillymedal.png
+description: "Running with my Mom to her first sub-5 hour marathon"
+socialImage: "/media/2019/11/2019-11-23-phillymedal.png"
 ---

 After the Montreal marathon-turned-half, I really haven't had a lot of interest in training for (or running) another marathon.
 But when we decided to take a quick trip to Philly, the half distance piqued my interest.